drshahizan/research-design/24252/proposal/file/ZeolatJian/readme.md

 4. Compare the performance within model and discuss the strength and weakness between different model (DQN, PPO and SAC).

 ## Scope of Work
--Computing tools (Python) will be used for the data collection and process in the research project.
-The range of time series data of the standard & poor 500 (S & P 500) from 01/01/2016 to 01/01/2024 will be collected from Yahoo Finance.
+- Computing tools (Python) will be used for the data collection and process in the research project.
 - The process of cleaning data will be conducted which is cleared the missing data and prepare work for the descriptive analysis.
 - The DQN, PPO and SAC will be used to do the decision making based on the policy and reward mechanism that can achieve the optimized return profit.
 - The comparison of performance between model will using F1-score and optimized cumulative return rates.